SPD domain-specific batch normalization to crack interpretable unsupervised domain adaptation in EEG: Domain-specific batch normalization on

-\citet{kobler_controlling_2022} proposed an extension to RBN, denoted SPD batch renormalization (SPDBN) that controls both Fréchet mean and variance.
-Like BreN, SPDBN uses running estimates $\vec{G}_\mathcal{T}(k)$ and $\nu_\mathcal{T}(k)$ during training and testing.
-To transform $\vec{Z}_j \in \mathcal{B}$ to vary around $\vec{G}_\phi$ with variance $\nu^2_\phi$, each observation is first transported to vary around the identity matrix $\vec{I}$, rescaled via computing matrix powers and finally transported to vary around $\vec{G}_\phi$.
+In \cite{kobler_controlling_2022} we proposed an extension to RBN, denoted SPD batch renormalization (SPDBN) that controls both Fréchet mean and variance.
+Like batch renormalization \cite{ioffe_batch_2017}, SPDBN uses running estimates $\vec{G}_k$ and $\nu^2_k$ during training and testing.
+To transform $\vec{Z}_j \in \mathcal{B}_k$ to vary around $\vec{G}_\phi$ with variance $\nu^2_\phi$, each observation is first transported to vary around the identity matrix $\vec{I}$, rescaled via computing matrix powers and finally transported to vary around $\vec{G}_\phi$.
 The sequence of operations can be expressed as

-The standard backpropagation framework with extensions for structured matrices \cite{ionescu_matrix_2015} and manifold-constrained gradients \cite{absil_optimization_2009} can be used to propagate gradients through RBN and SPDBN layers and learn the parameters ($\vec{G}_\phi, \nu_\phi$). \paragraph{Domain-specific batch normalization on $\mathcal{S}^+_D$}
+The standard backpropagation framework with extensions for structured matrices \cite{ionescu_matrix_2015} and manifold-constrained gradients \cite{absil_optimization_2009} can be used to propagate gradients through RBN and SPDBN layers and learn the parameters ($\vec{G}_\phi, \nu_\phi$). \paragraph{Momentum batch normalization on $\mathcal{S}^+_D$} SPDBN \cite{kobler_controlling_2022} suffers from the same limitations as batch renormalization \cite{ioffe_batch_2017}.
+Consequently, we propose to extend MBN \cite{yong_momentum_2020} to $\mathcal{S}^+_D$.
+We list the pseudocode of our proposed extension, which we denote SPDMBN, in algorithm \ref{algo:spdmbn}.
+SPDMBN uses approximations of batch-specific Fréchet means to update two sets of running estimates of the dataset's Fréchet mean.
+As MBN \cite{yong_momentum_2020}, we decay $\gamma_{train}(k)$ with a clamped exponential decay schedule